paulSambolin/MySqlEc2toAuroraMigration/src/ec2/mysqlServer/README.md

 `./connect -h 52.87.93.24`

 ### Upload to s3
-- Zip the backup or create a large file to test the upload to s3 `zip -r backup.zip /data/backups`
-OR
-`fallocate -l 6G backup.zip`

-- Start the multipart upload
+- Start the parallel multipart upload
-`s3cmd put <file> s3://<bucket>/<key> --verbose`

-- In order to increase upload speeds to s3, enhance the multipart upload with parallel threads (needs scripting)
+`sudo /tmp/upload.sh`

+- NOTE: Generate a dummy data file if you skipped the creating the backup `fallocate -l 6G backup.tar.gz`